Zhuxitong/ppsPCP/README.md

 $ export PATH=/path/to/cufflinks-2.2.1.Linux_x86_64/:$PATH
 ```
 6. Perl and perl modules
-Here we recommand the version of perl should be least *5.10.0* (use *perl -v* to check the version).
+Here we recommand the version of perl should be least *5.10.0* (use `perl -v` to check the version).
 Although most of the modules ppsPCP used are already exist, you still need to install the [Bio::Perl](http://www.bioperl.org/) module.
 Installing the perl module under Linux system sometimes can be troublesome due to the lack of adminstrator permission.
 This [page](https://bioperl.org/INSTALL.html) inrtoduces three ways to install the Bio::Perl module, but in practice the *cpanm* is the most friendly way to install perl module.
-You can find a pre-compiled source code for the cpanm [HERE](https://github.com/miyagawa/cpanminus/tree/devel/App-cpanminus)
+You can find a pre-compiled source code for the cpanm [HERE](https://github.com/miyagawa/cpanminus/tree/devel/App-cpanminus).
 ```
 #if you are using cpanm for the first time, type the following command on your system.(By default, the module installed through cpanm will be in '~/perl5' directory).
 $ cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)